 The search and substantive examination of international applications are performed by the Patent Division.
-The number of examiners in In the this division in 2011 increased by 17 and amounted to there are 101 substantive examiners. of which about 30% of the existing examiners have more than 10 years' experience in their respective fields of science and about 2023% examiners hold Ph.D. degrees.
-The ILPO examiners have the language skills to comprehend at least those languages in which a minimum documentation is referred to in Rule 34, as well as several others.
+In the this division there are 101 substantive examiners, of which about 30% have more than 10 years' experience in their respective fields of science and about 23% hold Ph.D. degrees.
+The ILPO examiners have the language skills to comprehend at least those languages in which a minimum documentation is referred to in PCT Rule 34, as well as several others.